flutter/plugins/packages/path_provider/path_provider/README.md

 }
 ```

 ### External Cache Directories
-Paths to directories where application specific external cache data can be
+Paths to directories where application-specific external cache data can be
 stored.
 These paths typically reside on external storage like separate
 partitions or SD cards.
 Phones may have multiple storage directories
 available.